Ilya Samsonov and the Capitals are not great as the Islanders score eight

 “It was his game, so he was going back in when he was ready,” Laviolette said.

-With the NHL’s April 12 trade deadline approaching, General Manager Brian MacLellan is probably watching that goaltending duo very closely.
+With the NHL’s April 12 trade deadline approaching, General Manager Brian MacLellan is probably watching that goaltending duo closely.

 The Capitals have allowed 17 goals in their past seven periods.
 They allowed four goals in the third period Sunday in a 5-4 win against the New York Rangers and then five in Tuesday’s loss to the Rangers.